ValuationReal Estate

 EV/EBITDA (Enterprise Value to EBITDA) in Real Estate

-How to interpret and apply ev/ebitda (enterprise value to ebitda) specifically when analyzing real estate stocks in India.
+How to interpret and apply ev/ebitda (enterprise value to ebitda) when analyzing real estate stocks in US (NYSE/Nasdaq) markets, with reference to international markets like India.

 Quick Recap: What is EV/EBITDA (Enterprise Value to EBITDA)?